prantlf/requirejs-babel/README.md

 * [Babel 6] - [requirejs-babel6]
 * [Babel 7] - [requirejs-babel7]

+The official [RequireJS optimizer] (`r.js`) does not wire up source maps from the original (not transpiled) sources to the source map of the output bundle.
+It makes using Babel or other transpilers unfeasible for serious work.
+If you want the proper support for source maps, replace the official optimizer package ([`requirejs`]) with the forked [`@prantlf/requirejs`], which is fixed.

 ## Installation

 This module can be installed in your project using [NPM], [PNPM] or [Yarn].
 Make sure, that you use [Node.js] version 6 or newer.